raphael251/movie-tickets-reservation-system/docs/ROADMAP.md

   - [x] Theaters
   - [x] Users
 - [x] Allow multiple reservations to be made to the same screening seat, since only one has the confirmed status
+- [x] Add swagger docs for all endpoints
+- [x] Add feature flag to enable swagger docs